davidpuertolas/ai-video-editor-agent/README.md

 ## Features

 - ✂️ Trim & cut via prompts
-- 📝 Add text overlays & subtitles
+- 📝 Add text overlays & subtitles via prompts
-- 🎵 Add music, transitions, and effects
+- 🎵 Add music, transitions, and effects via prompts
-- ⚡ Simulated AI-agent experience (no real agent yet)
+- ⚡ Simulated AI-agent experience (no real agent in public version)

 ---

 ## Demo Scope

-This is an early demo of Wands — it does **not include** the autonomous AI agent yet.
+This is an public demo of Wands — it does **not include** the autonomous AI agent yet.
 Instead, it simulates how a user would interact with Wands through prompts, offering a preview of the experience:

+Chat Mode:
-> “Zoom in at 0:15, add subtitles, and background music” → Result in seconds.
+> “At 0:15, add subtitles, and background music” → Result in seconds.

-The goal is to validate:
-- The interaction model (prompt → edit)
-- UX design for AI-first editing
-- Value for creators stuck in manual workflows
+> “At 0:15, add text "HELLO" in red” → Result in seconds.
+> “At 0:15, add background music” → Result in seconds.

+Agent Mode:
+> “At 0:15, add subtitles, text "HELLO" in red and background music” → Result in seconds, by simulation due to public version restrictions.

 ---